What Is A Real Estate Purchase Agreement And Why Is It Important?

 Earnest Money Deposit

-Think of earnest money as a good-faith deposit from the buyer to the seller that shows that the buyer is serious about their offer to purchase a home.
-Except in the case that certain contingencies are met, a buyer will lose this earnest money deposit if they choose to back out of this transaction.
+Think of earnest money as a good-faith, buyer-to-seller deposit showing that the buyer is serious about their offer to purchase a home.
+Except in the case where the seller fails to meet certain contingencies, a buyer will lose this earnest money deposit if they choose to back out of this transaction.

-This earnest money is typically held in escrow by a third party to make sure there are no issues with it, and that it is properly distributed at the appropriate time.
-Any sums paid in escrow will be credited toward your down payment or closing costs when you close upon the property.
+This earnest money is typically held in escrow by a third party to avoid any potential issues with it and ensure it’s properly distributed at the appropriate time.
+Any sums paid in escrow will be credited toward your down payment or closing costs when you close on the property.

-Contained within closing costs are amounts designed to cover common needs such as home appraisals, title searches, taxes, insurance, lender’s fees, and transfers of ownership.
+Contained within closing costs are amounts designed to cover common needs such as home appraisals, title searches, property taxes, homeowners insurance, lender’s fees and transfers of ownership.
 Whose responsibility it is to pay these closing costs (portions of which may be split between the buyer and seller) should be defined in your purchase agreement.

 The Bottom Line

-What Is A Real Estate Agent And What Do They Do?
+What Is A Wholesale Real Estate Contract?

-Home Buying - 6-minute read
+Home Buying - 8-minute read